krismyu/website/content/pages/home.md

     + Tone and intonation
     + Prosodic interfaces
 	+ Phonetics and phonology
-	+ Language learning and variation
+	+ Language learning with all variation
 	+ Human language processing
+	+ & lots more....

 <p></p>